pedmiston/data-design-patterns/design-patterns/egg-projects/README.md

 devtools::load_all("projdata")
 ```

-If they just want the data, they can install the projdata package
+If they just want the data, assuming the data is included in the git repository, they can install the projdata package
 within the github repo using `devtools::install_github` with the subdir argument:

 ```R